Applies ToOutlook for Microsoft 365

 The Word Team implemented a fix which will go to the following channels soon:

-Beta Channel (Version 2505 Build 18822.15000) – ETA early May 2025, to check for build, go to Update History for Office Beta Channel - Office release notes.
-Current Channel Preview (Version 2505 18827.20000) – ETA mid May 2025, to check for build, go to Update History for Office Current Channel (Preview) - Office release notes.
-Current Channel (Version 2505 18827.20000) – ETA late May 2025, to check for build, go to Update history for Microsoft 365 Apps (listed by date) - Office release notes.
+Beta Channel (Version 2505 Build 18822.15000) – ETA April 30, 2025, reference Update History for Office Beta Channel - Office release notes.
+Current Channel Preview (Version 2505 18827.20008) – ETA May 5, 2025, reference Update History for Office Current Channel (Preview) - Office release notes.
+Current Channel (Version 2504 18730.20158) – ETA May 13, 2025, reference Update history for Microsoft 365 Apps (listed by date) - Office release notes.
+Monthly Enterprise Channel (Version 2503 18623.20256) – ETA May 13, 2025, reference Update history for Microsoft 365 Apps (listed by date) - Office release notes.
+Monthly Enterprise Channel (Version 2502 18526.20332) - ETA May 13, 2025, reference Update history for Microsoft 365 Apps (listed by date) - Office release notes.

-1. Locate the build of Version 2405 for the respective channel you are on from Update history for Microsoft 365 Apps (listed by date) - Office release notes.
+1. Locate the build of Version 2405 for the respective channel you are on from Update history for Microsoft 365 Apps (listed by date).

 2. Open a Command Prompt (Run as Administrator).